10 things to declutter in 10 minutes — the cheat’s way to a clean and tidy home with minimal effort

 (Image credit: Future PLC/James French)

 While you’re at it, why not tackle the chair in the corner of your room where you throw the clothes you’ve worn once but don’t necessarily need a wash?
-Take this as another sign to hang or fold them back up.
+Take this as another sign to declutter the chair of doom and hang or fold your clothes back up.

 10. Fake it until you make it